Industry News

 Creative brief: definition, example and method

-The creative brief is the starting point of any communications project.
-It helps structure ideas, align teams and set a clear framework from the outset.
+The creative brief is the starting point of every communications project.
+It helps to structure ideas, align teams and set a clear framework from the outset.
 Without a brief, projects quickly become confusing, feedback piles up and deadlines stretch out.
-In this article, discover how to create an effective brief, the information to include and a simple brief example to use.
+In this article, discover how to create an effective brief, the necessary information to include and a simple brief example to use.

 Creative brief: definition and strategic role

-The creative brief is a document that brings together all the necessary information for completing a project.
+The creative brief is a document that brings together all the necessary information for carrying out a project.

-This brief definition is simple: it is used to frame the project and align teams from the outset.
-It becomes the reference point for the project manager and all stakeholders.
+This brief definition is simple: it is used to frame the project and align the teams from the outset.
+It becomes the point of reference for the project manager and all stakeholders.

-As marketing experts at HubSpot explain, the brief helps structure ideas and guide the creative team.
+As the marketing experts at HubSpot explain, the brief helps to structure ideas and guide the creative team.

 Why create a structured creative brief